Which place is cheaper, Milan or Copenhagen?

 Milan is a very popular city for backpackers and budget travelers.
 While not as popular with backpackers as some Italian city's, there are a number of hostels and great activities that are fun for visitors.

-Milan is a very popular place to visit for students.
+Milan is a very popular city for students.
 It is one of the more popular city's for international students in Italy.
 It is very livable with a lot of culture and a fun nightlife, so you're sure to have the experience of a lifetime.

-Visitors will find public transit in both Copenhagen and Milan.
+Visitors will find world-class public transit in both Copenhagen and Milan.

 Copenhagen has a great public transit system.
 There are metros, s-trains, waterbuses, and regular buses available.